Jamiree/jamiree.github.io/_pages/about.md

 Welcome to my webpage!

-Currently working under the advisory of Enoch Yeung in the Biological Control and Computing Learning [(BCCL) Lab](https://yeung.me.ucsb.edu/)
+Currently working under the advisory of Enoch Yeung in the Biological Control and Computing Learning [(BCCL) Lab](https://yeung.me.ucsb.edu/) in the department of Mechanical Engineering at the University of California, Santa Barbara.

 Interests : Controls, mathematical modeling, numerical analysis